Andrés Sarmiento: Atlético Bucaramanga

 For the 2021 season, Sarmiento joined Atlético Bucaramanga.
 He got his officiel debut for the club on 20 January 2021 against Boyacá Chicó, where Sarmiento also scored.

 Vizela

 On 18 January 2022, Sarmiento joined Portuguese Primeira Liga side Vizela on a deal until June 2025.
 He got his official debut on 13 February 2022 against Gil Vicente in the Primeira Liga.

 América de Cali

 On 31 December 2022, Sarmiento signed with América de Cali.

+Return to Atlético Nacional

+In July 2024, Sarmiento returned to Atlético Nacional; his childhood- and first club as professional.